schipperius/octo-jack/source/_posts/2012-10-14-introduction.markdown

 par1-fn: fn:3.3
 par1-fns: 3

-par1-sen1: Plantin was born in 1520 in Saint-Avertin, France and arrived in Antwerp, Belgium around 1550.
+par1-sen1: Plantin was born in 1520 in Saint-Avertin, France and arrived in Antwerp, Belgium around 1550, where he initially earns his living as a bookbinder and leather editor.

-par1-sen2: The second half of the 16th century was a difficult time for writers, publishers and printers.
+par1-sen2: Around 1555, Plantin begins his printing business.
+The second half of the 16th century was a difficult time for writers, publishers and printers though.
 Religious intolerance and political unrest was both rampant and chaotic.

-par1-sen3: In this climate of persecution and war, Plantin buildt the most important typographic business of his time.
+par1-sen3: In 1562, Plantin is suspected of heresy by the Catholic church for printing a Calvinist pamphlets.
+He learns of this while on a business trip to Paris, where he remains until his name is cleared a year later.

-par1-sen4: <iframe width="300" height="225" src="http://www.youtube.com/embed/6-jTyb6xfQ8" frameborder="0" allowfullscreen></iframe> Museum Plantin-Moretus
+par1-sen4: In this climate of persecution and war, Plantin's business, the Officina Plantiniana, became the most important typographic company throughout Europe in the 16th century.

 #----- par2 -----#